About the College

 education

-Ph.D.
-History, University of Iowa, 1996
+Ph.D. in History, University of Iowa

-- Money, Marriage and Madness: The Life of Anna Ott.
+- Money, Marriage, and Madness: The Life of Anna Ott.
 Champaign: University of Illinois Press, 2020.

-- Winner of the 2021 Rosen Prize of the American Association for the History of Medicine.
-Winner of the 2019 Disability History Association Book Award.
+- The Oxford Handbook of Disability History.
+New York: Oxford University Press, 2018.
+Co-edited with Michael Rembis and Catherine J. Kudlick.
+Winner of the 2021 Rosen Prize of the American Association for the History of Medicine and Winner of the 2019 Disability History Association Book Award.

 - A Disability History of the United States.
 Boston: Beacon Press, 2012.